LiMinggang/madedit-mod/README.md

 News
 =======
 Mod v0.4.6
+* This release is mainly for more encodings support, especially GB18030 and Regex bug fix
 * New: Spell check for SearchReplaceDialog would change according to active window
 * New: Ctrl+Shift+Wheel as shortcut for Page Up/Down
 * New: Indicator for zero length match in Regex search